ryanfakir/leetcode/README.md

 # LeetCode Practice

-**sparse checkout** check individual folder or directory instead of all of folders.
+**sparse checkout** : check individual folder or directory instead of all of folders.

-In order to sparse checkout use:
+In order to sparse checkout you need to use:
 ```bash
 mkdir <repo>
 cd <repo>